Top results

 As readers they will gain understanding of the ‘how and why’ relating to the subject content.
 But as they learn to write their own, children become the ones who pass on this knowledge.

-Although the writing of explanation texts takes some careful and specific teaching, explanations are a part of children’s every day oral, aural and mental experience.
+Although the writing of explanation texts in KS2 takes some careful and specific teaching, explanations are a part of children’s every day oral, aural and mental experience.
 Children hear explanations at home and at school, and they explain things to each other and to adults just as much as they have things explained to them.

 What should children write about?